 This has always been considered by Contractors when building up a tender but just not labelled “time risk” before.
 During a tender period, it might say have been considered that an activity will take thirteen days to complete based on the resources being used and the optimum output that can be expected of that size gang in the particular site conditions.
 However, those thirteen days is probably the best that can ever be achieved.
 Therefore, a consideration as to the likely risk for that activity in terms of say weather, down time, inefficiencies etc. would be made which might result in a duration of fifteen days for the estimate and programme purposes.
 Fifteen days will be carried forward to the programme, and the contract requires the Contractor to show how much of that period is time risk allowance (TRA).
 The most simple and effective way to show this in terms of the programme is to add an extra column on the programme entitled “TRA”.
 The programme would then show this activity as being a fifteen day bar on the programme, but with a TRA figure of two days.

 Terminal Float (difference between planned Completion and Completion Date) – This final different form of float that is also owned by the Contractor.
-This view is made clear in clause 63.3 of the contract, where it reinforces the fact that Completion Date moves out the amount that planned Completion moves out on the last accepted programme due to the effects of a compensation event.
-This does seem logical as it may well be that the Contractor has expended additional cost to actually finish early for their own benefit, and it would then not be right if a Compensation event ate into that period preventing the Contractor to remove his resources from the site earlier like he had planned.
+This view is made clear in NEC4 clause 63.5 (previously 63.3 under NEC3) of the contract, where it reinforces the fact that Completion Date moves out the amount that planned Completion moves out on the last accepted programme due to the effects of a compensation event.
+This does seem logical as it may well be that the Contractor has expended additional cost to actually finish early for their own benefit, and it would then not be right if a Compensation event ate into that period preventing the Contractor to remove their resources from the site earlier like they had planned.

-In simple terms, if planned Completion is two weeks earlier than Completion Date on the accepted programme, when a Compensation Event affects the critical path by two weeks and hence planned Completion, Completion Date also moves out by two weeks maintaining the two week differential between these two milestones.
-If the Contractor takes two weeks longer to carry out an activity and this is not a compensation event, then planned Completion would move out by two weeks and Completion Date would remain where it was, with the Contractor eating up his own terminal float.
+In simple terms, let’s consider a scenario where planned Completion is two weeks earlier than Completion Date on the Accepted Programme.
+If a subsequent Compensation Event affects the critical path by two weeks and hence planned Completion, Completion Date also moves out by two weeks (once the compensation event is implemented) maintaining the two week differential between these two milestones.
+If the Contractor takes two weeks longer to carryout an activity and this is not a compensation event, then planned Completion would move out by two weeks and Completion Date would remain where it was, with the Contractor using up their own terminal float.

 It is important to consider what benefit this actually gives the Contractor.
 The Contractor does not benefit from any kind of defined cost for the period between planned Completion/Completion Date, so there is no direct financial benefit.
 Equally there is no issue with defect liability or maintenance periods as these would apply from Completion, which would/should follow quickly on from planned Completion.
 The only real benefit in having a planned Completion prior to Completion Date is the limitation in exposure to delay damages under the contract, which would apply should the Completion Date be exceeded.